AprilMelnick/A-Report-for-Stakeholders/README.md

 $~~~~~~~~~~$

-## Requirements
+## The Requirements

-Here is the list of information requested:
+A list of the KPIs required to asses the performance of the company blog:
 - See the total number of pageviews of each of the blog posts
 - See how popular the blog overview page was
 - See which channels performed best in terms of traffic